Cobb County DUI Lawyers

 2. Request for an administrative hearing in your Cobb DUI case:

-3. Properly waive your right to a DUI administrative license suspension hearing and have an ignition interlock installed:
+3. Properly waive your right to a DUI administrative license suspension hearing in your Cobb County DUI case and have an ignition interlock installed:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Cobb DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);